-Nephrotic syndrome is a group of symptoms that, together, show that your kidneys are not working as well as they should.
-These symptoms include:
+Nephrotic syndrome is a group of symptoms that show your kidneys are not working as well as they should.
+These symptoms include too much protein in your urine, not enough protein in your blood, too much fat or cholesterol in your blood, and swelling.

-People of all ages, genders and ethnicities can get nephrotic syndrome, but is slightly more common in men than in women.
+Anyone can get nephrotic syndrome but it is slightly more common in men than in women.
 In children, it happens most often between the ages of 2 and 6.
-Certain things can make people more likely to get nephrotic syndrome, including:
+There are other factors that may increase your risk.

 What are the symptoms of nephrotic syndrome?

-You may not know that you have nephrotic syndrome until you have routine blood and urine tests at a health care appointment.
-The results of your tests can show that you have too much protein in your urine and not enough protein in your blood.
-They can also show that your levels of cholesterol and triglycerides are too high.
-Other signs of nephrotic syndrome can include:
+You may not know that you have nephrotic syndrome until you have routine blood and urine tests at a doctor’s appointment.
+The results of your tests can show that you have too much protein in your urine, not enough protein in your blood, or too much fat or cholesterol in your blood.

 - Swelling in your legs, feet, ankles, and sometimes face and hands